Europe Accelerates Innovation In Sport

 As a relatively new sector, sport is generally regarded as being an early adopter of new ideas and innovations.
 Sport can help specific business sectors to develop, depending on the characteristics of sport demand and supply in a specific country.

 EPSI business model focuses on the quadruple Helix: business, academia, public authorities and end-consumers.

 EPSI is a non profit association (ASBL) located in Brussels (Belgium)

 Network of networks

 EPSI is a networking organization.
 Its core is a network of national sports and innovation networks thus representing the ecosystem-sports-innovation partners throughout the EU.
-Members of EPSI typically come from sports eco-system, universities and academia, Sport research institutes, consumer health and safety organisations, medical and teaching hospitals, educational institutes, public authorities, national sports innovation contact points and other relevant stake holders

-Direct links to Sport Eco-System
+Direct link to Sport Eco-System

 EPSI is directly linked to the industrial needs and agenda.
 It is supported by several national sports and innovation networks.
 Each of these networks holds direct relations to the sport sector.

 EPSI is a membership organization with a president, general assembly and board.
-Day to day activities are lead by two executive directors.
+Day-to-day activities are lead by two executive directors.

 - Alberto Bichi